We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Minimum Credit ScoreNot Disclosed

 One of the main benefits of homeownership is building up equity.
-While that equity will amount to profit when it’s time to sell your house, you can also turn your home's increased value into cash without putting it on the market.
+While that equity can amount to cash in hand when it’s time to sell your house, you can also turn your home's increased value into cash without putting it on the market.
 Home equity loans, home equity lines of credit (HELOCs) and reverse mortgages are the most common tools for accessing equity while you’re still in your home.
 However, another option has emerged in recent years: home equity sharing agreements.

 These unique arrangements allow you to sell a portion of your future equity to an investment company in exchange for a lump sum payment.
 And unlike other options, they don’t come with interest or monthly payments.
 If you're considering using your equity for cash and are looking for an alternative to traditional home equity products, equity sharing might be a good option.
 Read on for our reviews of the top home equity sharing companies.